jessicarush/javascript-notes/web_api_intersection_observer.md

 There are a few problems with this.
 First, this is contrary to JavaScript's design methodology which is to *listen* for events rather than *poll* for events.

-In a 2011 blog post, John Resign writes:
+In a 2011 blog post, John Resig writes:

 > It’s a very, very, bad idea to attach handlers to the window scroll event.
 Depending upon the browser the scroll event can fire a lot and putting code in the scroll callback will slow down any attempts to scroll the page (not a good idea).
 Any performance degradation in the scroll handler(s) as a result will only compound the performance of scrolling overall.
 Instead it’s much better to use some form of a timer to check every X milliseconds OR to attach a scroll event and only run your code after a delay (or even after a given number of executions – and then a delay).